 - San Francisco, USA

 Back to China.
 A Chinese company has designed a bus that can drive over and above traffic jams.
 It is a great idea, and it looks very cool.
-The bus can move with speeds of up to 60 km/hr and runs on rails and rides high above the ground.
+The bus can move at speeds of up to 60 km/hr, and it runs on rails and rides high above the ground.
 When there is no traffic jam, vehicles of up to 2 meters can pass under the bus.
 I guess that would be called undertaking the bus?
 And did I mention it is electrically powered?

 Now imagine a similar design carrying freight over traffic jams…